 - Rumba Cuban Cafe - Cuban

 - Fuse Global Cuisine - Gastropub

-Extending Your Trip in Naples
+Extending Your Trip

 Consider Everglades City — about 30 miles south of Naples in Collier County — as your base camp for all sorts of adventures in South Florida's expansive natural wonderland, Everglades National Park.
 Take an airboat ride into the heart of the verdant aquatic ecosystem, or paddle a rented kayak through the tranquil mangrove forests, keeping an eye out for manatees, roseate spoonbills and, of course, alligators.
 Eat your fill of stone crabs and other local favorites (frogs' legs, anyone?)

 at a rustic seafood restaurant like the historic, wood-paneled Rod and Gun Club, situated along the Barron River (named for 19th-century advertising